Summary:

 - The lender’s response to this situation is crucial.
 We noticed a ‘due-on-sale’ and ‘due-on-further encumbrance’ clause in the first trust deed that could be problematic.
 On properties other than 1 to 4 units, the first trust deed lender has the right to call the loan due and payable upon transfer to the present owner if they discover a violation of the loan documents.
 In this case, the lender was not notified of the transfer, which they see as Intentional deception to avoid the due-on-sale clause.

-- Intentionally deceiving a federal-related lender has dire negative consequences.
-As interest rises, the first lien lender may become motivated to accelerate the loan to free up the capital to lend to another party at a higher rate.
-The first lender may call the loan due and payable and trigger a default, leading to potential foreclosure and loss of the property.
+- Intentionally deceiving a federally related lender has dire negative consequences.
+As interest rates rise, the first lien lender may become motivated to accelerate the loan to free up capital to lend to another party at a higher rate.
+The first lender may call the loan due and payable, triggering a default that could lead to potential foreclosure and loss of the property.

-- The Garn-St Germain Depository Institutions Act of 1982, which became effective on October 15, 1982, provides exemptions that limit the circumstances under which a lender can call a loan due and payable.
+- The Garn-St. The Germain Depository Institutions Act of 1982, which took effect on 15 October 1982, provides exemptions that limit the circumstances under which a lender can call a loan due and payable.
 This act offers a sense of security for certain property owners, but not all, ensuring they are not unduly penalized in such transactions.
-For example, it allows for certain transfers without triggering the due-on-sale clause, thereby protecting the property owner's rights.
+For example, it allows for certain transfers without triggering the due-on-sale clause, thereby protecting the property owner’s rights.
 Understanding this act is crucial for anyone considering assuming a low-interest loan.

-- The specific provision is in 12 U.S. Code 1701J-3.
-Therefore, if a first trust deed contains a due-on-transfer clause, the lender may or may not be prohibited from exercising the due-on provisions, depending upon the type of collateral property and the exceptions.
+- The specific provision is located in 12 U.S. Code 1701J-3.
+Therefore, if a first trust deed contains a due-on-transfer clause, the lender may or may not be prohibited from exercising the due-on-provisions, depending on the type of collateral property and the applicable exceptions.

 - Exceptions to the Due on Sale Clause and Due on Further Encumbrance: